How To Keep Bugs Out Of Your Campsite in 5 Steps

 You don’t have to avoid using soap the entire time you go camping.
 Campers should, however, opt for unscented products if they want to avoid bugs in their campsite.
 Bugs can smell fragrances from even the most basic products.
 Be sure to avoid strong scents in the following products to keep bugs out of your campsite:

 Disposing Waste Properly

 The most important and effective way to keep bugs out of your campsite is to dispose of waste properly.
-Not only will this keep bugs out of your campsite, this will also ensure other dangerous wildlife isn’t attracted to your campsite either.
+Not only will this keep bugs out of your campsite, but this will also ensure bears and other wildlife aren’t attracted to your campsite either.

-Bugs can sniff out waste in order to get closer to humans.
-It gives them a prime opportunity to find humans quickly!
+Bugs sniff out waste to get closer to humans very quickly.
 Dispose of all your campsite waste properly by:

 - Storing and sealing new and old food in plastic containers.